i5nipe/i5nipe.github.io/src/content/posts/UpDown/WriteUp.md

 Now seams all good to send the __PentestMonkey PHP Webshell__ named as 'rev.phar' and get a reverse connection, but when I send the file and opening the new directory created there **isn't** a file inside it :(.

-So, I start analylise the code again to see what happen to the file we just uploaded, and found the follow snnipet of code on file `checker.php`:
+So, I start analyze the code again to see what happen to the file we just uploaded, and found the follow snnipet of code on file `checker.php`:

 ```php
 35 function isitup($url){